 Fiction writer and essayist Abdón Ubidia was born in 1944.
-He is considered one of the most representative and relevant voices of modern Ecuadorian literature.
+He is regarded in Latin America and elsewhere as one of the most representative and relevant voices of modern Ecuadorian literature.
 In 2012, he won the Eugenio Espejo Literature Prize, awarded by Ecuadorian President Rafael Correa.
-In the 1970s, together with Ulises Estrella, Alejandro Moreano, Francisco Proaño, Agustín Cueva, Fernando Tinajero, Humberto Vinueza, and others, Ubidia formed part of the Tzántzicos literary group, and published his first stories in its magazine, Pucuna.
+In the 1970s, together with Ulises Estrella, Alejandro Moreano, Francisco Proaño, Agustín Cueva, Fernando Tinajero, Humberto Vinueza, and others, Ubidia formed part of the Tzántzicos literary group, and published his first stories in the group magazine, Pucuna.

 As a researcher in the field of oral literature, he published El cuento popular (“Popular Tales,” 1997) and La poesía popular (“Popular Poetry,” 1982).
 His fiction includes Bajo el mismo cielo extraño (“Under the same Strange Sky,” 1979), Divertinventos (“Funventions,” 1989), and the novels Ciudad de invierno (“City of Winter,” 1984) and Sueño de lobos (“Wolves’ Dream,” 1986).

-He has collaborated in numerous cultural publications, been the literary director of the publishing house El Conejo, directed the cultural magazine Palabra Suelta, and run many writing workshops.
-His stories have been translated into several European languages.
-He is married to the artist and author Ruby Larrea.
+He has collaborated in numerous cultural publications, as well as served as the literary director of the publishing house El Conejo, not to mentioning editing the cultural journal, Palabra Suelta, and run many writing workshops.
+In addition, his stories have been translated into several European languages.
+Abdón Ubidia is married to the artist and author Ruby Larrea.